 Apply a 1/4″ bead of construction adhesive in an “S” pattern to the back of every plank.
 Construction adhesive is optional, but it prevents the planks from bowing out and shifting over time.
 Recheck for plumb, then nail the first plank into the corner stud.

 Continue adding planks to the wall by locking the groove of each plank into the tongue of the next plank.
 When your planks meet a stud, nail those in place.

-Once you get to the end of the wall, the last plank will need to be cut with a circular saw or table saw.
-Once again, keep an 1/8″ gap from the wall and check to see if the plank needs to be cut at an angle if the walls aren’t square.
+Once you get to the end of the wall, the last plank should be cut with a circular saw or table saw.
+Once again, keep a 1/8″ gap from the wall and check to see if the plank needs to be cut at an angle if the walls aren’t square.
 It’s recommended to leave a 1/8″ gap when butting the next plank at the corner when you start the next wall.
 We did a little less of a gap.
-Either way, the corners can be filled in with caulk or a small strip of trim.
+Either way, the corners will be filled in with caulk or a small strip of trim.

 If you need a guide on how to cut around outlets, then let me know in the comments and I’ll get Jason to make a tutorial.

 Now, all that’s left to do is add the chair rail, fill the nail holes with spackle, sanding, priming, and painting.
 If you went with the pre-primed MDF, then skip the priming.
 Yay!

 Speaking of paint, these are the paint colors we have in our powder room:

 White on the beadboard is Alabaster by Sherwin Williams in semi-gloss.